 Many of the difficulties that you encounter in life are there to help you, some are there to prepare you for eternal life.

 In Revelation 7:9, John says that he saw multitudes of people drawn from all over the world holding palm branches in their hands.

-Hence palm branches here means that they have passed through the great tribulations but now are enjoying eternal peace and victory.
+Hence, palm branches here mean that they have passed through the great tribulations but now are enjoying eternal peace and victory.
 So behind every victory, do not forget that there may be thorns.

 A.The chief priests, scribes and Pharisees who handed Jesus over to be crucified are those people who will always come to you to find faults.
 They will always find something against you, no matter how much you try to please them, They are the ones who will tell others something negative about you.
 They will never see anything good in what you do.

 B. The crowd; This set of people will sing your praises when things go well in your life but are the first to turn their back on you when things become difficult.
 Like the crowds when they do not see the reason they come to you in the first place, they turn back to betray and fight you.

 They come into your life, expecting something and when they don’t find it, they turn against you and even use all sorts of lies against you.
 You will always find these kinds of people among those who say they love you and many of your friends now.
 This is the reason suffering is good.
 You will never know who is who in your life until things become difficult in your life.

 C. The Herod: Today, Herod was pleased to see Jesus.
 He had heard about him and waited for a long time to set eyes on Jesus.

 He was hoping to see some miracle worked by Jesus.
 But when He got no reply from Jesus.